MarkusIppy/QT5.x-raspbian-stretch/README.md

-# QT5.8 / QT5.9.1 / QT5.9.2 -Raspbian-Stretch
+# QT5.10.1 -Raspbian-Stretch

-Automated installation scripts to compile QT5.8 / 5.9.1 /5.9.2 on Raspbian Stretch for Raspberry PI with EGLFS support This whole process takes about 4-6 hours on a Raspberry Pi2.
+Automated installation scripts to compile QT5 on Raspbian Stretch for Raspberry PI with EGLFS support This whole process takes about 4-6 hours on a Raspberry Pi2.
-This will compile for ARMV7 and will work on a Pi2 and Pi3 The script is based on this tutorial http://www.tal.org/tutorials/building-qt-58-raspberry-pi-debian-stretch
+Compile scripts for Pi2 (armV7) and Pi3 (armV8)
+The script is based on this tutorial http://www.tal.org/tutorials/building-qt-58-raspberry-pi-debian-stretch

 Usage :